hl7au/au-fhir-base/input/pagecontent/terminology.md

-This page lists all ValueSets and CodeSystems referenced as part of AU Base.

-As well as the terminology defined in this guide, AU Base typically references [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/integration/R4/fhir) terminology resources.
+This page lists ValueSets, CodeSystems, and Concept Maps defined in this specification.
+It also includes terminology resources used in AU Base, typically published by the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/) or [HL7 Terminology (THO)](https://terminology.hl7.org/).

 <div class="stu-note">
 Implementers are advised to take note that expansions of value sets visible in this guide may differ from expansions returned with a server using <a href="http://terminology.hl7.org">HL7 Terminology (THO)</a> version 6.0.0 or higher.